$530,497Average Value$265Average Price per Sq Ft37Homes For Sale

 Kids in Squirrel Hill South can attend schools in the Pittsburgh Public Schools system.
 Most in the neighborhood can start at Colfax K-8, which boasts a B-plus overall grade on Niche and offers English as a Second Language instruction.
 Then, students can move on to the B-plus-rated Allderdice High School, which has an engineering magnet program.
 Area students can also stay close to home for higher education — both Carnegie Mellon University and Chatham University are in neighboring Squirrel Hill North.

-Solid foundations for success: Observe the construction at Colfax K-8.
+Solid foundations for success, watch the building of learning at Colfax K-8.

 Allderdice High School has a diverse student body and is welcoming to all.